-Farther north on Friday, a flood watch area includes Washington, which the National Weather Service predicts could get 6 inches of rain Friday, and New York, where forecasters say 1 to 2 inches of rain an hour could fall at times into Saturday.
+The watch area includes Washington, which the National Weather Service predicts could get up to 6 inches of rain Friday, and New York City, where forecasters say 1 to 2 inches of rain an hour could fall at times into Saturday.

-Even Maine's coast, including Portland, could see as much as 3 inches of rain by the time the weekend is done.
+Even Maine’s coast, including Portland, could see as much as 3 inches of rain by the time this weekend is done.

-As of 8 a.m., Andrea's projected path is similar to that of Tropical Storm Debby nearly a year ago.
-Debby dumped up to 2 feet of rain onto the low-lying areas, causing extensive flooding in some coastal towns.
+The projected path is similar to Tropical Storm Debby nearly a year ago.
+Debby dumped up to 2 feet of rain onto the low-lying region, causing extensive flooding in some coastal towns.

 CNN meteorologists Sean Morris and Ivan Cabrera contributed to this report.